eljefeasu/gradebook/README.md

 I believe this assignment will take 12 hours (between two days)

+*I worked on this assignment for a combined total of 11.5 hours and did quite finish.
+Couldn't figure out testing*

 ##### Day One Tasks

 * [x] Build data structure/models/migrations for teachers